Kentucky Medicaid Income Limits 2026: Who Qualifies & How to Apply

 Once you apply, you’ll typically be notified of your eligibility or next steps within a few weeks.

-Frequently Asked Questions about Kentucky Medicaid 2025
+Frequently Asked Questions

-1. What are Kentucky Medicaid income limits for 2025?
+1. What are Kentucky Medicaid income limits for 2026?

 Adults may qualify up to about 138% of the Federal Poverty Level, depending on household size.
 Other groups like children and pregnant women often qualify at higher limits.
+The exact 2026 income limits for adults and children will be announced in January 2026 and take effect April 1, 2026.

-2. Can my child get Kentucky Medicaid in 2025 even if I don’t qualify?
+2. Can my child get Kentucky Medicaid in 2026 even if I don’t qualify?

 Yes.
 Children may be eligible under Medicaid or KCHIP, often allowing a higher income threshold than adult coverage.
+Children can qualify at income levels up to 218% of the Federal Poverty Level.

-3. Does Kentucky Medicaid cover pregnant women in 2025?
+3. Does Kentucky Medicaid cover pregnant women in 2026?

 Yes.
 Pregnant women with incomes up to around 200% of the FPL can get full coverage for prenatal care and delivery, and often up to 12 months postpartum.